 A School Health Programme called “Jawahar Bala Arogya Raksha” (JABAR) is introduced in Andhra Pradesh to cover all children in Government, Local body and Govt.
 Aided Schools / Hostels from Classes I to X. The following are the components of Health services covered under the Programme.

-♦ Conducting screening tests to all the children, in all the districts through out the state with the help of teachers, para-medical staff and medical officiers as per G.O.
+♦ Conducting screening tests to all the children, in all the districts throughout the state with the help of teachers, para-medical staff and medical officers as per G.O.
 M.S.
 No. 316 of the Ministry of Health and Family Welfare.

-♦ Conducting health camps in schools as part of the annual fortright Educational Festivities.
-This should be computed in 15 days with the help of the terms at mandal level.
+♦ Conducting health camps in schools as part of the annual forthright Educational Festivities.
+This should be computed in 15 days with the help of the terms at Mandal level.

-♦ Formation of the observation teams and monitoring the health check-ups.
+♦ Formation of the observation teams and monitoring health check-ups.

 ♦ Bi-monthly review of the committees to enable the implementation of the programmes.

-♦ Conducting reviews as per the guidlines of NRHM/ RVM (SSA).
+♦ Conducting reviews as per the guidelines of NRHM/ RVM (SSA).

-♦ Implementing the programmes by monitoring the children and their referal hospitals.
+♦ Implementing the programmes by monitoring the children and their referral hospitals.

 ♦ Getting help from NGO, Lion’s Club and the Corporates.

-♦ All the children of private and government schools being vaccnated as per the prescribed plan.
+♦ All the children of private and government schools being vaccinated as per the prescribed plan.

 ♦ Implementing this programme even in Madarsas, K.G.B.Vs and O.S.C.s